Info

 etc.

-with name unitmapping
+table with the unitmapping

-and group cxml
+name and the cxml

-to define a user-specific mapping configuration.
+group to define a user-specific mapping configuration.

 Here the configuration data is expected to be stored in one line.